robzed/spectrum_basic_mandelbrot/README.md

     ../zmakebas-1.5.2/zmakebas -o Mandelbrot_slow_SinclairBasic.tap -n mandel Mandelbrot_slow_SinclairBasic.bas

-# Source code and notes between the slow and fast versions.
+# Source code and notes between the slow and fast versions

 Both the Fast and the Sinclair BASIC versions have the same code except for the first DIM (definitions) on line 10, which defines the variables for the compiler.